rtcweb-wg/mdns-ice-candidates/draft-ietf-mmusic-mdns-ice-candidates.md

 Introduction {#problems}
 ============

-As detailed in {{IPHandling}}, exposing client private IP addresses by default to web applications maximizes the probability of successfully creating direct peer-to-peer connections between clients, but creates a significant surface for user fingerprinting. {{IPHandling}} recognizes this issue, but also admits that
+As detailed in {{IPHandling}}, exposing client local IP addresses by default to web applications maximizes the probability of successfully creating direct peer-to-peer connections between clients, but creates a significant surface for user fingerprinting. {{IPHandling}} recognizes this issue, but also admits that